Marcus A. Volz – Market & Search Intelligence Advisor

 - Go/No-Go before the budget — Market entry without realistic upfront assessment is expensive.
 I work with companies that want an honest evaluation — even if the result is no.

-- Realistic timelines — International visibility and market development take 12–24 months.
+- Realistic timelines — International visibility and market development take time.
 Companies that plan for this are the right fit.

 - Market-specific, not generic — Latin America is not one market.
 Neither is Europe.
 I work with companies that want to understand what applies in their specific target market — not what holds on average.